morillox/Data-Structures-Questions/Union_and_intersection.md

 it will be returned as a linked list again.
 The same is going to happen for the intersection, the data will be managed as a set and then stored back in a linked list.

-Time complexity will be O(n) and space complexity also will be O(n).
+Time complexity will be O(n * m) and space complexity will be O(n).
+Being n and m the number of elements in each list.